lydiatliu/lydiatliu.github.io/writing.md

 ![Keep calm and drink tea](img/2020_reading_2.png)
-*Reading with Bhanu Kapil at the [Holloway Reading Series](https://hollowayreadingseries.wordpress.com/2021/01/26/fall-2020/) in Oct 2020!*
+*Reading with Bhanu Kapil on Zoom at the [Holloway Reading Series](https://hollowayreadingseries.wordpress.com/2021/01/26/fall-2020/) in Oct 2020!*